snymrova/crypto-price-widgets/README.txt

 = Where can I add a shortcode? =
 Shortcodes -  `[wx-crypto-ticker]`, `[wx-crypto-price-table]`, `[wx-crypto-price-chart]`, `[wx-crypto-converter]`, `[wx-crypto-return-calculator]`, & `[wx-crypto-pp-calculator]` can be added to any page with a shortcode module/block.
 This will work with the Gutenberg editor or any page builder editor.

-= What themes does the WX Crypto Shortcodes work with? = The plugin works with all WordPress themes!
+= What themes does the Crypto Price Widgets work with? = The plugin works with all WordPress themes!

 == Screenshots ==